 But "doing more" with your data has a wide range of interpretation.
 Let's use backup as an example.
-This year, 85% of survey respondents told us they recover data from their public cloud storage environments at least monthly.
-Furthermore, 12% say they recover data daily.
+This year, 66% of survey respondents told us they recover data from their public cloud storage environments at least monthly (but this is substantially lower than the global average of 85%).
+Furthermore, 3% say they recover data daily.
 Some of this is driven by more granular requirements around RTO/RPO.
 But adding to this are growing demands/requirements to test and update backup copies on a regular basis - increasing access.
 Finally, growing utilization of backup copies for dev/test requirements in novel areas like GenAl are also driving increased access to secondary storage.